RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/visualstudio/PLIDemo.md

    The BANKDEMO server should appear in Server Explorer under **Local**.

-### Start the HA Cloud Session Server
+### Start the HACloud Session Server

-You must start the HA Cloud session server before attempting to use the HA Cloud TN3270 terminal emulator.
+You must start the HACloud session server before attempting to use the HACloud TN3270 terminal emulator.
 To do this you must start the respective Windows service.

 <!--1.
 Ensure you have a 64-bit Java installed and added to the PATH environment variable.